Overview

 Risk factors

-Adrenal cancer happens more often in people with inherited syndromes that increase the risk of certain cancers.
-These inherited syndromes include:
+Adrenal cancer happens more often in people who inherit certain health conditions that raise the risk of some cancers.
+Those health conditions include:

 Living with adrenal cancer?